Meadows under fire as Trump chief of staff for handling of pandemic and other crises

 Meadows has encouraged large campaign events and has not forced staff to follow all CDC guidelines, leaving some allies, such as Scott Gottlieb, the former FDA commissioner, saying that the chief of staff should have done more to protect the president.

-He also has helped empower Scott Atlas, a Fox News commentator and radiologist who espouses widely discredited theories, in the West Wing.
+He also has helped empower Scott Atlas, a Fox News commentator and radiologist who espouses disputed theories, in the West Wing.

 “His complete inability to tell the president hard truths about the coronavirus crisis and his complete abdication of his responsibility to tell the president hard truths has been a significant failure,” Whipple said.